chanithacri/Python-code-projects/README.md

 **3. I will test your code when compleat.**

 **4. Use pip install -r requerements.txt, or install the requered modules indivijually.**

+**5. Make new branch and use the branch with your name in to push code into.Please**